 Tina Smith selected to replace Al Franken in the Senate: Who is she?

-Nearly a month after he announced plans to leave Congress due to sexual misconduct allegations that began in November, Sen. Al Franken officially resigned on Tuesday.
+Tina Smith was officially sworn into the U.S. Senate Wednesday afternoon by Vice President Mike Pence.

-The senator provided his letter of resignation to Minnesota Gov. Mark Dayton, aides to the senator told Fox News.
+The former Minnesota lieutenant governor was selected to take over Al Franken’s Senate seat in December after the lawmaker resigned over various allegations of sexual harassment.

-Current Minnesota Lt.
-Gov. Tina Smith, who was selected to take over Al Franken’s Senate seat in December, is expected to be sworn in Wednesday morning.
+When he appointed Smith, Minnesota Gov. Mark Dayton, said she is "extremely intelligent, quick to learn and always open to hearing other views."

-Smith has served as the lieutenant governor of Minnesota since 2015, and, according to Gov. Dayton, is "extremely intelligent, quick to learn and always open to hearing other views."
+Smith was escorted by former Vice President Walter Mondale, also a former Minnesota senator, on Wednesday.

 What is Smith’s political background?